zach2039/vs-toolworksadditions/README.md

 Changes include:

- * Add Leather as a binding material, of durability 475.
+ * Add any color leather as a binding material, of durability 475.

- * Fixes error with crafting Toolwork's resin glue.
+ * Fix error with crafting Toolwork's resin glue.

 Config Settings (`VintageStoryData/ModConfig/ToolworksAdditions.json`)